-Any violation will be published on the public MSL Wiki with the team name and the respective violation(s).
+Any violation will be published on the public MSL website (https://msl.robocup.org/) with the team name and the respective violation(s).
 If a team fails inspection for one year, they have to fix the problem for the following year, otherwise they become disqualified.